Change Management and Training Lead

 • Build messaging content to be used in roadshows, faculty meetings, WEN meetings, and campus engagement

 • Establish and communicate guiding principles for the project personnel in conjunction with the Academic Engagement Lead and Communication & Campus Engagement Lead.

 • Implement change management plans to achieve desired university readiness for system implementation.

 • Working with project managers, ensuring that plans are integrated with and aligned with the overall project plan, appropriate resources are assigned, and project people readiness milestones are achieved.

 • Work closely with the functional leads and subject matter experts to identify, document, and analyze detailed current and future state information about processes, policies, and system design changes.

-• Understand the significance of identified changes, including intended or unintended impacts on individuals, schools, units, and/or the university overall.
+• Understand the significance of identified changes, including intended or unintended impacts on individuals, schools, units, and the university.
 Use this information to design readiness, communications, and training activities and assessments.

 • Possess knowledge of business processes and identify the impact changes will have on communications, training, change management planning, etc.

-• Monitor the implementation of change management to ensure the disruption of normal business operations is minimized.
+• Monitor the implementation of change management to minimize the disruption of normal business operations.

 • Act as a change agent to implement and manage best practices.